A Guide To Pondicherry - Pastel Colours and Pastries

 On non-festival days, the gardens looked as though they would be the perfect escape from the sunny streets.
 Built in 1826 by the French colonialists to study the exotic botany and fauna of the region, the oval-shaped garden is now home to over 1500 species of trees and plants and is full of green lawns, pruned flower beds, tall shady trees, glass houses to explore and even an aquarium.
 If you’re travelling with children there’s even a miniature railway complete with cave/tunnel to take a ride on.

-Entry cost: 50 rupees for foreigners, 20 rupees for Indian nationals.
+Entry fee: Tickets cost 50 rupees for foreigners and 20 rupees for Indian nationals.

 If you want to visit the gardens during the farm festival you will need to visit Pondicherry in February.
 Check Google for exact dates, but when we visited it was held on the second weekend of February.
 During the festival you get free entry to the gardens and at the end there is a fireworks display.

-Outside in the courtyard of the museum were lots of stone and bronze statues depicting sacred cows and Hindu gods all laid out in the small courtyard.
+Outside, in the courtyard of the museum, there were lots of stone and bronze statues depicting sacred cows and Hindu gods all laid out on the paved floor.
 It was strange to see carved Hindu stone gods sitting opposite the blue wooden shutters of a distinctly European looking building.

 Don’t leave before checking out the small art gallery set in a ground floor building just behind the main museum itself.
-We nearly missed this as its a small entrance behind the main building near the toilets but it was definitely worth a nose around.
+We nearly missed this ourselves!
+To find it, just head to the small doorway behind the main building, next to the toilets.

-Entry cost: 50 rupees for foreigners and 10 rupees for Indian nationals.
+Entry fee: Tickets for the museum cost 50 rupees for foreigners and 10 rupees for Indian nationals.

 When you buy your tickets there is also an option to get a guided tour.
 There is no photography allowed inside the museum itself.